 Gamers have been playing and enjoying Minecraft for nearly 2 years now, but the version offered until now was not, in fact, the full game.
 It was instead Minecraft Beta, an evolving piece of software with new features added (almost) every month.

 As of November 18th, however, the beta officially ends and version 1.0 of the game becomes available.
-It will include completed versions of features that debuted in the Adventure Update and a huge variety of small enhancements such as new blocks, new monsters, and new achievements.
+It will include completed versions of features that debuted in the and a huge variety of small enhancements such as new blocks, new monsters, and new achievements.

 Perhaps the most important new feature, however, is an end to the game.
 A new dimension called The Ender, which was first added to beta in October, will be accessible by players.
 Inside it, players will find the Enderdragon, a mythical beast of great power.
 Players who manage to defeat it will be given “The End” achievement and be treated to an end-game sequence.